terryaney/Documentation.Camelot/KatApp.Vue.md

 ---|---
 [`createAppAsync`](#katappcreateappasync) | Asyncronous method to create a new KatApp bound to an `HTMLElement` selected via `selector`.
 [`get`](#katappget) | Get access to an existing KatApp.
+[`handleEvents`](#katapphandleasync) | Similar to [`IKatApp.handleEvents`](#ikatapphandleevents) and allows for events to be attached to applications.
+Used generic javascript libraries that want to attach events to an application, but is have direct access to an application or the application may not be created/available at the time the library wants to register the events.

 ### KatApp.createAppAsync